GeoScripting-WUR/Intro2Linux/vmware_horizon_tutorial.md

 In case something goes wrong, you are able to restart the VDI from the client.
 There are two options: `Restart` and `Reset` (in the desktop client they are in the menu bar and in the context menu when you right-click on a VDI; on MyWorkspace they are in the sidebar). `Restart` restarts the VDI gracefully (it asks Linux to restart itself). `Reset` is a forced restart, equivalent to cutting the power, which may lead to loss of data, so use that only as a last resort.
 Either way it might take up to 10 minutes for the restart to finish.

+If you are using the VDI for a long time, you may run into the issue that after logging off, logging in is no longer automatic and asks for your password.
+This means that your VMWare Horizon session has expired.
+You can restart the client to refresh the session (or just enter your username and password in the VDI).

-At the moment of writing, the `W` network share sometimes disconnects, you need a restart to make it reappear again.
+At the moment of writing, the `M` and `W` network shares sometimes disconnect, you need a restart to make them reappear again.

 In case of technical problems with VDI instances themselves (and not the software on them) that you cannot solve yourself, accidental shutdowns, or for catastrophic failures that would require a reset of your VDI to the initial state, you can [write an email to the IT helpdesk](http://www.wur.nl/en/Education-Programmes/Current-Students/ICT-related-questions.htm), mentioning Linux VDI in the email header.